Lupinus argenteus: Description

 The flowers are in racemes that can be 4 to 30 cm long, but more usually 5 to 25 cm.
 They are either solitary at the end of stem or one larger one at the end of the stem with smaller racemes branching off below the primary, or several nearly equal in size.
 The flowers are typically blue-purple, but occasionally are lavender, pink, or white, but with a white or yellow spot on the uppermost banner petal that turns red-purple as the flower ages.

 The fruit is a pod that is densely hairy containing two to six seeds and measuring 2–3 cm by 0.6–0.9 cm.

 Taxonomy

 Lupinus argenteus was scientifically described by Frederick Traugott Pursh in 1813.
 It is part of the genus Lupinus in the family Fabaceae.
 He described it using specimens collected by Meriwether Lewis in an area he described as, "On the banks of the Kooskoosky River".
-This is now named the Clearwater River which forms the present day western Montana boarder with Idaho.
+This is now named the Clearwater River which forms the present day western Montana border with Idaho.